Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 like the specs were misinterpreted for the CDCLVC1106, the power given on the graph was per pin, so it would really be around 20ma, the same as given for the LMK1C1106A.

+## 2025-08-05

+Increase the size of the Vbat capacitor on the RTC and do not use the VCC one, just do a normal decoupling cap there.

+Move the RTC to the other side of the board to keep it away from things generating heat.